 Phil is a graduate of Crestview High School in Crestview, Florida.
 He earned his Bachelor of Music Education Degree from Troy State University in Troy, Alabama.
-Phil has been directing beginning, middle school and high school bands for the last 21 years in the states of Alabama and Georgia.
+Phil has been directing beginning, middle school and high school bands for over 25 years in the states of Alabama and Georgia.
 During that time, his bands have consistently rated superior in marching, concert and jazz band contests.
-Currently, Phil is employed by the Lowndes Board of Education in Valdosta, Georgia.
-He teaches at Hahira Middle School and is a staff director for the Lowndes High Georgia Bridgemen.
+Currently, Phil is the band at Hahira Middle School and is a staff director for the Lowndes High Georgia Bridgemen.
 Phil has adjudicated marching band contest in Alabama, Florida, Georgia and Kentucky.

 Alan Drew is a 1969 graduate of Lowndes High School in Valdosta, Georgia.
 He received his Bachelor of Music Degree in 1973 from Valdosta State College and in 1981 earned his Master of Science in Education Degree from Troy State University in Troy, Alabama.
 He is a member of Georgia Music Educators Association, Phi Mu Alpha professional music fraternity, and Professional Association of Georgia Educators.